-When you submit information to CSID through our web site, you should be aware that your information is transmitted across the Internet and that no method of transmission over the Internet is 100% secure.
+When you submit information to CSID through the relevant portal or web site, you should be aware that your information is transmitted across the Internet and that no method of transmission over the Internet is 100% secure.
 Although we take reasonable security measures to protect your information when we receive it, you also need to ensure you take appropriate steps to protect your information.

 5. INFORMATION RELATED TO DATA COLLECTED FOR OUR CLIENTS

-In most cases, CSID resells its services through its commercial clients (“Clients”).
-Accordingly, CSID does not have a direct relationship with the individuals whose personal data it processes when CSID acts as a wholesaler of its services.
+In most cases, CSID resells its services through its third party commercial clients (“Clients”).
+Accordingly, CSID typically does not have a direct relationship with the individuals whose personal data it processes when CSID acts as a wholesaler of its services.
 If you are a customer of one of our Clients and would no longer like to be contacted by one of our Clients that resells our services, please contact the specific Client that you interact with directly.
-We may transfer your personal information to third parties who perform services on our behalf or help us provide our services.
+We may transfer your personal information to the applicable Client that resells our services and also to third parties who perform the services on our behalf or help us provide our services.

 6. WILL WE SEND YOU OFFERS OF OTHER CSID PRODUCTS AND SERVICES?

 Our range of identity protection products and services is constantly evolving to match the increasingly sophisticated market in which we operate.
 We will not send you details of other CSID products or services or those of any reputable third parties without your prior consent and you can change your mind at any time by contacting us.
-If you no longer wish to receive our promotional communications, you may opt-out of receiving them by following the instructions included in each communication or by e-mailing us at the e-mail address provided below or by contacting us through one of the methods listed below.
+In the limited instances we send you promotional or other informational communications, you may opt-out of receiving them by following the instructions included in each communication, by e-mailing us at the e-mail address provided below or by contacting us through one of the methods listed below.

 7. ARE YOU VISITING OUR WEB SITE FROM A COUNTRY IN THE EUROPEAN UNION (E.U.)?

-The United States Department of Commerce and the European Commission have agreed on a set of data protection principles and frequently asked questions (the “Safe Harbor Principles”) to enable U.S. companies, such as CSID, to satisfy the requirement under European Union law that adequate protection be given to personal information transferred from the E.U. to the United States.
+The United States Department of Commerce and the European Commission have agreed on a set of data protection principles and frequently asked questions (the “Privacy Shield Principles”) to enable U.S. companies, such as CSID, to satisfy the requirement under European Union law that adequate protection be given to personal information transferred from the E.U. to the United States.

-5. We will keep your personal information only as long as needed for the purposes for which we collected it, or as necessary to comply with our compliance requirements, legal obligations, resolve disputes, and enforce our agreements.
+We may retain your information for as long as your account is active or as needed to provide you services, comply with our legal and audit obligations, resolve disputes and enforce our agreements.

 We may combine the information we have automatically collected from you with other information we collect about you.
 We do this to improve services we offer you, to improve, analytics, or web site functionality, and to develop new products and services.
 The following are some examples of information we may collect: